videomediagroup/Android-SDK/README.md

 ### 3. Add a fragment

 First add a webview to your fragment layout file and give it the size properties that you want it to have.
-Next create a new private variable for the of the `VMGBase` class
+Next create a new private variable of the `VMGBase` class

 ```java
 private VMGBase vmgBase;